 Twenty minutes later the crowd re-gathered.
 John quietly stepped up to the mic again and said, simply “Come, Holy Spirit…”

-And the ministry that flowed from that moment was the kind that only the Holy Spirit of God can create.
-It was a powerful lesson in the difference between the power of hype and the power of God.
-When the Holy Spirit is present to minister no hype or manipulation is needed.
-Simply engagement.
-It is a lesson in leadership that I will never forget.
+And he came with manifestations of all kinds of healing such as the Spirit of God can create.
+It was a powerful lesson in the difference between the power of hype and Divine power.
+When we engage with Divine power – what Jesus called the “Kingdom of God” – no hype or manipulation is needed.
+On that day in London in 1985 John Wimber gave us a lesson in leadership and in reality that I will never forget.